Caveja/CavejaMoney/README.md

-# Moneta
+# CavejaMoney
-Personal finance management
+Double entry personal finance system

 WIP - Not ready to be seen or used